 Aftercare, reintegrating the family is not always so simple.

 When someone arrives at a treatment facility, plans should immediately be put in place for what happens afterwards.
-It’s one thing to stay sober in the care of a rehabilitation center – but returning home is where the rubber meets the road in recovery.
+It’s one thing to stay sober in the care of a rehabilitation center.
+Returning home is where the rubber meets the road in recovery.
 Most treatment facilities have family programs where clinicians begin working with the family as soon as the patient checks in.
 This can be key to long-term success, for both the patient and the family.

-I always encourage people affected by loved ones’ addiction to attend a few Alcoholics Anonymous or Al-Anon meetings.
-AA meetings can help family members understand what happens at a meeting, melting away some of the stigma that attaches to 12 step programs, and show them that other people have the same problem – and that recovery is possible.
+I always encourage people affected by a loved one’s addiction to attend a few Alcoholics Anonymous or Al-Anon meetings.
+AA meetings can help family members understand what happens at a meeting, melting away some of the stigma that attaches to 12 step programs, and show them that other people have the same problem, that recovery is possible.

 Al-Anon is a 12 step program just for family members.
 Al-Anon meetings can be very helpful for the family and friends of persons with substance use disorders.
 If your loved one is just entering recovery, or even if they aren’t, Al-Anon can introduce you to people with some of exactly the same problems that you’ve experienced.
 Meetings may also help you process your relationship with your loved one.

 Besides AA, Al-Anon, and family programming from the treatment facility, I also recommend considering professional therapy.
 Integrating an individual back into a family system can be tough, but it’s ultimately worth putting the work in, both for the individual’s sobriety and for the health of the family unit.
 Like many interpersonal challenges, it’s one that can really pay off in the long run.

 — Adam Banks for Suntra Modern Recovery